-CMC BINARY SERIAL DATA COMMUNICATION PROTOCOL
+SERIAL DATA PROTOCOL

-The purpose of this section is to define a serial data transfer protocol for the RT•STAR.
+The purpose of this section is to define a serial data transfer protocol for the receiver.
 The serial data is transmitted in variable size message blocks, where the message block header defines the contents and size of all message blocks bearing this ID.

-For discussion purpose, the transmitter is the controlling Host CPU, and the receiver is the GPS Receiver.
+For discussion purpose, the transmitter is the controlling Host CPU, and the GPS receiver is the Receiver.
 Prior to entering the protocol, both the transmitter and receiver must be set up to the same baud rate and data setting.
 Upon entering the protocol, the transmitter and receiver wait for the possible transmission of message blocks.